sroucheray/bootscope/README.md

 });
 ```
 #### How to load a module before another one
 By default Bootscope loads module in the order of the HTML page.
-To gice a higher priority to a specific feature that is not a the top of the page simply add a ```data-priority``` atribute to the tag :
+To give a higher priority to a specific feature that is not a the top of the page simply add a ```data-priority``` atribute to the tag :
 ```html
 <!DOCTYPE html>
 <html>